-In Figure 10a, the Administrator must navigate through all the records in the dialog and change the contents in the text box to the right of the label "Setting Value" to suit the required local configuration.
+The Administrator must navigate through all the records in the dialog and change the contents in the text box to the right of the label "Setting Value" to suit the required local configuration.
+After changing any record click Update button before going to the next.

-Alternatively, by clicking the "View" button, the settings can be viewed and edited in datasheet (table) view as shown in Figure 10(b).
+Alternatively, by clicking the "View" button, the settings can be viewed and edited in datasheet (table) view as shown in Figure 10b

-Figure 10 (b): General settings in datasheet view mode
+Figure 10b: General settings in datasheet view mode

-Read and understand the message in the information box the click OK to proceed.
 You may increase the columns width in the data sheet to see more details by dragging the columns boundaries to the right.
 With administrative privileges the records may be updated but not deleting or adding.
+Update and Delete buttons are enabled after clicking the button Edit Mode.
 Values in the column "KeyName" should not be changed because they are used by Climsoft to reference the selected record.